Everything you need to know about pests

 Since every bed bug problem is different, we make sure that our solutions get rid of yours quickly.
 To set up a bed bug inspection, call us or fill out the form on this page.

-Mice are one of the most difficult pests to eradicate from houses, despite the fact that they are rather abundant in both New Jersey and Pennsylvania.
-Mice are nocturnal and like to run along walls, making them difficult to see when they are active.
+Mice are one of the most difficult pests to eradicate from houses, despite being rather abundant in both New Jersey and Pennsylvania.
+They are nocturnal creatures that prefer to run along walls, making them elusive when active.